wp-plugins/woocommerce-predictive-search/readme.txt

 == Upgrade Notice ==

+= 2.2.0 =
+Upgrade you plugin now to the a3rev plugin framework with app style admin interface.

 = 2.1.9.3 =
 Upgrade now for pipe separator in product title bug fix plus full compatibility with WP v3.7.1